edgedb/edgedb/docs/clients/js/generation.rst

 Generators
 ==========

-The ``@edgedb/generate`` package provides a set of code generation tools that are useful when developing an EdgeDB-backed applications with TypeScript/JavaScript.
+The ``@gel/generate`` package provides a set of code generation tools that are useful when developing an Gel-backed applications with TypeScript/JavaScript.

-To get started with generators, first initialize an :ref:`EdgeDB project
+To get started with generators, first initialize an :ref:`Gel project
 <ref_guide_using_projects>` in the root of your application.
 Generators will
-look for an ``edgedb.toml`` file to determine the root of your application.
+look for an |gel.toml| file to determine the root of your application.
 See the :ref:`Overview <edgedb-js-installation>` page for details on installing.

 .. note::